ehsanyousefzadehasl/PCwGPGPUs/README.md

 ![2D Moore Stencil Pattern](Images/2D_Moore_stencil.gif)

 5. **Transpose**: task reorder data elements in memory.
 A good example for this pattern is transposing a 2D array or matrix.
 There is a one-to-one correspondence between input and output.
+For easily remembering this pattern, recall matrix transpose that we change the columns and rows.
+The operations required to accomplish that task is a transpose communication pattern.

 In the following snippet, you can see differnet communication patterns: